How to Monitor Microsoft Azure ExpressRoute & Network Performance

 You can’t really understand what you can't measure.
 Measuring something is the first step to improving your network.
 With network performance monitoring, you can measure your network performance and collect historical data to create a performance baseline.
 That way, you can always understand when your network performance is performing optimally, and when it’s below average.

-A good continuous network monitoring solution will continuously monitor network performance to find intermittent issues that are often hard to pinpoint.
+A good continuous network monitoring solution will continuously monitor network performance to detect intermittent network issues that are often hard to pinpoint.
 It gives you all the data you need to measure and understand what’s happening within your network.

 Check out our article on the differences between Fault Monitoring and Performance Monitoring to understand how performance monitoring focuses on identifying quality problems, which are often intermittent and hard to identify.

 Monitoring Azure Expressroute with Obkio is as easy as setting up any other monitoring session - which can be done in minutes!

 As with every Obkio monitoring setup, you need to deploy network monitoring Agents at strategic locations like your head office, remote office, data center etc, to monitor network performance using a distributed network monitoring solution.

 You can learn more about distributed network monitoring and more in our article on the 10 most asked network performance questions.

 Since you’ll want to monitor the network performance between Microsoft Azure ExpressRoute and your on-premise infrastructure, you’ll want to deploy two agents:

 Microsoft Cloud Agent: We recommend the Software agent that can be installed on your favorite Windows, Docker, and Linux distribution, including Debian, Ubuntu and CentOS.